Pistrix/Zeros-of-Eisenstein-Series/README.md

 zeroEk.gp contains the functions necessary for reproducing the results given at the end of the paper.
 When recomputing these zeroes, it is reccomended to increase the precision of Pari/GP to at least 100, for accurate results.

 Further details on the functions and running them can be found in the comments of the code.

+WARNING: Functions to not check weight.
+User might get unexpected results from odd or small weights.